 Issues are characterised as ‘potential non-compliance’ or ‘area for improvement’ and evaluated for significance.
 Licence holders are required to investigate and correct any non-compliance.
 Areas for improvement are expected to be addressed voluntarily by the licence holder, consistent with a desire for continuous improvement.
 Routine monitoring by ARPANSA will determine the effectiveness of any action taken.

 Where there is non-compliance, ARPANSA will evaluate the degree of risk posed by that non-compliance to determine what level of action is required.
 See Regulatory Guide: Graded response to non-compliance for more information.

 Following each inspection, the licence holder is requested to complete an anonymised online survey to provide feedback on the inspection process.
 The information received informs the annual review of the inspection program and assists continuous improvement.
 See Inspection outcomes for more information.

 ARPANSA annually reviews its regulatory activities, including the inspection program, to ensure they continue to be efficient and effective.
 This review takes into account feedback from licence holders, the Australian Government’s Regulator Performance Framework, and all good practices, areas for improvement and non-compliances identified during inspections.

 Inspections may identify non-compliances to legislative requirements, areas for improvement to meet best practice.
 While both non-compliance and areas for improvement identify a specific issue, the issue can have a number of underlying causes which have contributed to the problem which was observed.
 Licence holders should review the specific issue identified, assess the direct causes and contributing causes, and implement controls to address the underlying causes.
 This process should form part of the organisation’s holistic safety approach.

-For more information on the inspection and enforcement process see the Regulatory Guide: What to expect during an ARPANSA inspection.
+For more detailed information on the inspection process see the Inspection Manual - May 2019